toji/webgpu-gltf-case-study/index.md

 Which I find far easier to read and write!
 As a result I'll be using that syntax for the rest of the shader code, but feel free to use a different approach if it suits your needs!

 In addition to the above change to the input attributes, we also need to handle any other location in the shader that might make use of the texture coordinates.
-I find that rather than omit every texture lookup from the shader it's easier to simply pass a default value to the fragment shader and allow the rest of the shader to continue operating as before.
+I find that rather than omit every texture lookup from the shader it's easier to simply pass a default texcoord value to the fragment shader and allow the rest of the shader to continue operating as before.

 ```js
 let code = wgsl`